 Personality Matrix: Introducing the 27 Tritypes® and the 16 Personality Types

-For the first time ever, Katherine and Joyce are co-teaching a 10-week course on the Correlation of the 16 Personality Types with the Enneagram Type, Tritype®, Instincts, and Lexicon.
+For the first time ever, Katherine and Joyce co-taught a 10-week course on the Correlation of the Enneagram Types, Tritype®s, Instincts, and Lexicon with 16 Personality Types.

 Includes: